Ibrahim-Scythe/SnakeJS/README.md

 # SnakeJS
-A simple snake game written in HTML and CSS
+A simple snake game written in HTML, CSS and JS.

 ## How to run
 Download folder and open `index.html` in any web browser.